datagig/datagig/README.md

 I’m a global citizen with experience in developing and executing successful strategies geared toward increasing revenue and client retention.

-My skills include MySQL, Tableau, R, Excel, JavaScript, CSS and  Html.
+My skills include SQL, Tableau, R, Excel, JavaScript, CSS and  Html.

 Outside of work, I enjoy traveling, technology and the fine arts.